AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/appsettings.md

 ﻿# Test Configuration File

 To simplify command line arguments, some parameters can be specified in a configuration file `appsettings.json`.
-If a parameter is provided both in `appsettings.json` file and command-line argument, the value provided in command-line will be taken account.
+If a parameter is provided in both side, the value provided in command-line will be taken account.

 ```json
 {